Khulna Public College: Cultural week

-Special Day Celebration
+Special day celebration

 The college arranges various programs on International Mother Language Day (21 February), Pohela Boishakh, Independence Day, Victory Day with a view to informing the student about the significance of the days.
 Beside these, every year KPC day is celebrated on 20 January as it is the establishment day of the college.

-External Competitions
+External competitions

 The students of KPC are continuously making success and representing the college with glorious achievements.
 The extraordinary talented students participate in Math Olympiad, Biology Olympiad, National Education Week, Creative Talent Hunt etc. competitions and bringing reputations for the college.

 Sports

 Sports is a major focus of college life.
 Inter-class cricket and football tournaments are held every year.
 The college also hosts indoor tournaments in the hostels.
 Sports week is held in January and includes running, long jump, high jump, shot put, and weight throwing, javelin, and discus events.

 Publications

 The college publishes an annual magazine, Protyasha (প্রত্যাশা; expectations), with special publications to commemorate major events.